Sequel Ortho and Fox Valley Orthopedics Announce Strategic Partnership to Strengthen, Expand Orthopedic Care in the Midwest

 News provided bySequel Ortho

 GENEVA, Ill., Nov.
-10, 2025 /PRNewswire/ -- Fox Valley Orthopedics (FVO), the region's trusted name in comprehensive orthopedic care for more than 50 years, is taking an exciting new step forward and announcing a strategic partnership with Sequel Ortho, a growing musculoskeletal-focused management platform dedicated to supporting physician-led practices.
-This collaboration positions Fox Valley Orthopedics to accelerate growth, expand patient access, and strengthen its ability to deliver world-class orthopedic care across the region.
+12, 2025 /PRNewswire/ -- Fox Valley Orthopedics ("FVO"), the region's trusted name in comprehensive orthopedic care for more than 50 years, is taking an exciting new step forward and announcing a strategic partnership with Sequel Ortho, a growing musculoskeletal-focused management platform dedicated to supporting physician-led practices.
+The collaboration positions Fox Valley Orthopedics to accelerate growth, expand patient access, and strengthen its ability to deliver world-class orthopedic care across the region.

 This marks a powerful new chapter for Fox Valley Orthopedics – one that builds on its legacy of excellence while opening the door to new opportunities for patients, practitioners, and the entire community.
-By working alongside Sequel Ortho, the practice will gain access to enhanced operational support, data and technology infrastructure, and strategic resources – while preserving its physician-led model and community-focused culture.
+Through this affiliation with Sequel Ortho, the practice will gain access to enhanced operational support, data and technology infrastructure, and strategic resources – while preserving its physician-led model and community-focused culture.

 "We are delighted to partner with Sequel Ortho," said Vishal Mehta, MD, Orthopedic Surgeon, President and Managing Partner at Fox Valley Orthopedics.
 "For years, we've been deeply committed to the communities we serve, driven by a passion to deliver the best orthopedic care possible through cutting-edge technology and genuine compassion.
 This collaboration strengthens our ability to uphold that promise, expand our impact, and continue earning the confidence of patients who trust Fox Valley Orthopedics with their care."